All Episodes

 This is not the way they sound in my fertile mind, you guys.

-I mean, this it's close.
+I mean, it's close.

-I don't I look, I don't need to hear it live.
+Look, I don't need to hear it live.

-I'm hearing it, I'm hearing it in my brain anyway.
+I'm hearing it in my brain anyway.

 Thank you.

-You know, this this is so funny.
+You know, this is so funny.

 And of course, this is designed to get hits, which we're going to do.

-We're gonna generate hits for them.
+We're going to generate hits for them.

 And most of the responses when I checked it this morning were in my favor.

-They had to post the negative responses four and five times each uh to what I'm not getting to balance it out.
+They had to post the negative responses four and five times each.

-But I mean you know, I was then the last Friday they they've got this gossip columnist down here named Jose Lambier, and Jose ran a piece that read something like this.
+But then last Friday, they've got this gossip columnist down here named Jose Lambier.

-Rush Limbaugh, known for his intense or something dislike for illegal Mexican immigrants, nevertheless went to a Mexican restaurant.
+Rush Limbaugh, known for his intense or something, dislike for illegal Mexican immigrants, nevertheless went to a Mexican restaurant.

-Now, would somebody explain to me what what does opposing illegal immigrants from Mexico or anywhere have to do with going to a Mexican restaurant?
+Now, would somebody explain to me what does opposing illegal immigrants from Mexico or anywhere have to do with going to a Mexican restaurant?

 The New York Daily News picked up the blurb today.